isomerpages/govtech-stp/_singaporean-familial-ties-lane/01b-FTL-FAQ.md

 ### Approved SafeTravel Pass (STP)

-#### 4. I reased that there is an error in the name and passport details on my approved STP, how can i amend the details?
+#### 4. I realised that there is an error in the name and passport details on my approved STP, how can i amend the details?

 Please write to us using the enquiry form [here](https;//go.gov.sg/sto-enquiry) with the STP reference number and explaining the details of the error.
 Kindly also include a copy of the applicant passport biodata page.